jkibort928/spoober/README.md

 (very professional and cool installation instructions)

 # USAGE
+This program will take an input file, and spit out a list of packages.
 (Example input files can be found in the examples directory)

 Use this program as an input to a package manager install command through a subshell.